 If women were taken seriously as capable, intelligent, wise, and responsible people, our anger would be as accepted as men’s.

 I thank God that the Bible is full of fierce women.
 Angry, passionate, confident, capable, fearless, wise, and righteous women.
-Women like Deborah and Jael (seriously, thank God for Jael).
+Women like Tamar, and like Deborah and Jael (seriously, thank God for Jael).
 Women like Zipporah and Ruth, Esther and Abigail; like Mary (and Mary), and Joanna.
 Like Pheobe (do you think Phoebe would have read Paul’s letter out without the emotion it demanded?), and Chloe and Lydia.
 Women who were not without fault, but who God used to bring glory to His name through their passion, love, confidence, commitment, rage, and wisdom.

 We should continue to pray diligently for self-control, peace, gentleness, and the other fruits of the Spirit.
 We should continue to ensure, by God’s grace, that the devil does not gain a foothold in our hearts because of anger, through repentance and forgiveness.
 But we should not apologize for being women who see much and feel much.
 Women who are passionate about the things that matter, and who rage against injustice and evil.